-Reasons for denial of a license to operate a temporary employment agency (part III)
+Reasons for denial of an AÜG-license to operate a temporary employment agency (part III)

 If the applicant is not reliable because he violates regulations (read more…) or conceals past violations of the law (read more…), he may be denied the license to operate a temporary employment agency.
 Other reasons for denial are, for instance:

 Insufficient company organisation (sec.
-3 (1) no. 2 of the German Law on Temporary Employment (AÜG, Arbeitnehmerüberlassungsgesetz))
+3 (1) no. 2 of the German labor leasing act (AÜG, Arbeitnehmerüberlassungsgesetz))

 The employer must fulfil his usual obligations as an employer.
 Otherwise he can be denied the license to operate a temporary employment agency.
 In concrete terms, the employer must properly account for and pay wages, fulfil his reporting obligations and pay taxes and social contributions.
 The company organisation also includes the existence of permanent business premises and standard office equipment.